 4. Join the corners of the image together as shown below:

 5. According to the convention redraw the hidden edges as dotted lines as shown:

 Our isometric sketch representing a cuboid of dimension 8 × 2 ×2 is ready.
-Thus, using isometric dot sheet we can draw three dimensional shapes of exact measurements or dimensions without any ambiguity.
+Thus, using isometric dot sheet we can draw three-dimensional shapes of exact measurements or dimensions without any ambiguity.

 Thus, isometric sketches of different shapes can be drawn easily.
-Learn more about the fascinating world of Mathematics, about isometric sketch and other solid shapes download BYJU’s- The Learning App from Google Play Store.
+Learn more about the fascinating world of Mathematics, about the isometric sketch and other solid shapes download BYJU’s- The Learning App from Google Play Store.
 Join us and fall in love with learning.